david8801/flow/content/blog/leadership-in-the-design-team-1.md

 ---
-image: img/img_0662.jpg
+image: img/leadership-in-design-team.png
-title: Leadership in the Design Team
+title: How to be a good leader?
+Leadership in the Design Team
 subtitle: It isn’t easy to do a project without a manager if more than 2 people are on the team.
 Imagine a company with any common development goals, whether an outsourced, long-term product or startup.
 Someone should share these goals